-Assisted living facilities are encouraging the use of wearable devices such as fitness trackers.
+Assisted living facilities and retirement communities are encouraging the use of wearable devices such as fitness trackers.
 Residents wear these tools to automatically monitor their vital signs such as blood oxygen levels, heart and pulse rates, blood pressure, and sleep patterns.

 Care workers can then access these results to track the wearer’s health.
 Despite staff shortages, monitoring each patient and spotting potential health concerns is easier.
 Some wearables have built-in global positioning systems or GPS to locate the residents and ensure they don’t wander off, especially those in a memory care community.

 2. Using AR And VR To Promote Their Well-Being

 Augmented reality (AR) and virtual reality (VR) solutions are currently used for multiple objectives.
 To the uninitiated, AR enhances the surroundings using a camera or smartphone while VR replaces real-life settings with a virtual environment using a VR headset.

 Both technologies can initiate socialization, physical activities, telemedicine, and games or exercises without requiring older adults to leave the facility.
 These activities allow patients to enjoy activities that boost their mental health and overall well-being by enabling them to enjoy the things they love doing like taking a trip to the Bahamas or visiting a museum.
 Some senior care homes use virtual reality for pain management, especially for Alzheimer’s patients.

 3. Smart Home Technology For A Comfortable Environment

 One of the primary objectives of senior care is to make patients comfortable, regardless of their condition.
 Fulfilling such a requirement demands that facilities equip their homes with specific tools like medical lifts for the elderly with mobility challenges.